de CHIRICO, quotes by the Italian artist on art; founder of Metaphysical Painting

 In autumn of 1919 De Chirico published an article entitled “The Return of Craftsmanship”, in which he advocated a return to art following traditional methods and iconography.
 This article was the definitive shift in his artistic orientation, as he adopted a classicizing manner, inspired by the old painter-masters like Giotto, Ucello, Raphael and Signorelli.
 De Chirico wrote several essays on art and other subjects.
 De Chirico won praise for his work almost immediately from French writer Guillaume Apollinaire, who helped to introduce his work to the later Surrealists.
 The Italian painter Carlo Carra met de Chirico in Hospital during World War I and claimed to have invented the movement after copying de Chirico’s work.
 This was not true, but Carrà was important to metaphysical painting for popularizing it among other Italian Futurists.
 Aside from De Chirico and Carrà, other Italian painters associated with metaphysical art include Giorgio Morandi and Filippo De Pisis.

-links for more information about Giorgio de Chirico and Metaphysical painting
+Art links for more biography information and life facts of Giorgio de Chirico and Metaphysical painting

 * biography and life facts of the Italian painter artist Giorgio de Chirico, on Wikipedia